element-hq/synapse-room-access-rules/README.md

 that is in the blacklist provided by the server's configuration (`domains_forbidden_when_restricted`).
-If the invite is a 3PID invite, queries a custom `/info` endpoint of the configured identity server to check if that email address would belong to a blacklisted server.
+If the invite is a 3PID invite, queries a custom `/info` endpoint of the configured identity server to check if that email address would belong to a blacklisted server, in which case the invite is denied.

 ### `unrestricted` preset